-Problem 13.2.
+Problem 15.2.
 A nautical mile is a unit of distance frequently used in ocean navigation.
-It is defined as the length of an arc s along a great circle on the earth when the subtending angle has measure 1' = "one minute".
+It is defined as the length of an arc s along a great circle on the earth when the subtending angle has measure 1' = "one minute" = 1/60 of one degree.
 Assume the radius of the earth is 3,960 miles.